Updated: 27 July 2023.

 This has left great deal of uncertainty as to when MTD CT will finally go live, and the form that it will ultimately take beyond the key features which will require entities within the charge to corporation tax to:

 - Maintain their accounting records digitally;

-- Use Making Tax Digital compatible software to provide regular (quarterly) summary updates of income and expenditure to HMRC; and
+- Use MTD compatible software to provide quarterly updates of income and expenditure to HMRC; and

-- Provide an annual corporation tax return using their Making Tax Digital compatible software.
+- Provide an annual corporation tax return using their MTD compatible software.